DANIEL-FHNW/AS25_Chocolat_Express/README.md

 **Current Limitations**

-Currently, Buddy may face challenges with highly specific inquiries, such as incorrect order numbers, leading to response loops.
-As Buddy is still a test model and not yet live, this is acceptable within the project’s scope.
-To mitigate the risk of misinformation, Buddy is designed with restricted pathways, ensuring that only valid paths are triggered and preventing inaccurate responses.
-Loosening those restrictions and adding more scenarios will make the chatbot easily scalable to cover additional services (e.g. delivery updates, FAQs and more) in the future.

-Future updates will focus on refining phrasing and expanding language capabilities.
-At the moment the chatbot operates in English only when workflows are triggered.

 # Process Improvements
 In our analysis of the original order-to-shipment process, we identified several key challenges: fragmented communication, manual data handling, inefficient follow-ups, and a lack of automation.
 These issues led to delays, errors, and inconsistent customer experiences.
 To address these pain points, we designed and implemented a digitalized and automated solution.
 Our improved process reduces manual workload, increases transparency, and speeds up response times, all while maintaining flexibility and human oversight where necessary.